Lessons from an Eagle: Conservation Out in the Field

 How Can I Help Conservation on the Front End?

 Seeing that young bald eagle hurt on a deeper level.
 Seeing this animal, a symbol of our freedom, so negatively affected by our community was upsetting.
 Having ingested animals that had been shot, we could very well lose this eagle.
-After doing some research, I came up with three easy things that all of us can do to help.
+To effectively communicate the importance of protecting wildlife and the steps we can take, you can create a specialized animal presentation to enhance your message with engaging visuals and clear information, making it easier to raise awareness and inspire action.

 Use Lead-Free Ammunition